Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Spain and from Milan.
+I'm losing my edge to the kids from Dominican Republic and from Johannesburg.

 But I was there.